 An example of this is Emirates Skywards.
 In this complicated program, Skywards miles are valid for three years.
 Earning or redeeming miles won't change the expiration date.

-Points and miles with a validity that can be extended
+Points and miles with an Extendable validity

 By far, the bulk of points and miles expiration policies fall into this category.
 Points and miles are valid for a specific period of time (generally between 18 and 36 months).
 During this time, you need to complete a “qualifying activity” to reset the clock on your points.
 If the validity period elapses without you completing the required “qualifying activity,” your miles will expire and be forfeited.